cartesi/docs/cartesi-rollups/build-dapps/guidelines.md

 * [Inspect HTTP API](../api/inspect/inspect.api.mdx)
 * [GraphQL API](../api/graphql/basics.md)

 The **Inspect API** provides enhanced flexibility and aligns better with the conventions of modern web2 applications.
-By enabling the back-end to implement a REST-like API, it enables the return of diverse information about the DApp.
+Enabling the implementation of a REST-like API on the back-end allows for the retrieval of various information about the DApp.

 In contrast, the **GraphQL API** allows clients to retrieve vouchers and notices, which can be leveraged to enforce consequences on the base layer.
 For instance, executing a voucher to withdraw assets.
 Additionally, it offers a standardized approach to retrieve information in the form of notices and reports.
 This aspect is particularly advantageous for generic clients, including the Cartesi Rollups Explorer, as well as the front-end console client, which is available in the [rollups-examples repository](https://github.com/cartesi/rollups-examples).

-### Query Server
+### GraphQL Server

-The [Query Server](../components.md#query-server) is the Cartesi Node component that processes GraphQL API requests, and it scales well, allowing thousands of requests to be processed per second.
+The GraphQL Server is the Cartesi Node component that processes GraphQL API requests, and it scales well, allowing thousands of requests to be processed per second.

 ### Inspect Server [add a new section for it in the component article]

-The [Inspect Server](../components.md#inspect-server) is the component that processes Inspect API requests.
+The Inspect Server is the component that processes Inspect API requests.
 At its current stage, its implementation is very basic and it does not scale well.
 In order to answer an inspect request, it asks the back-end to stop processing new inputs so that it can process the inspect call.
 As a consequence, inspect requests are currently _serialized_ and processed one at a time.
 If too many inspect requests are received at the same time, they may start to get rejected by the server.

 ### Front-End Applications